markuman/go-redis/README.md

 `r.call(command)`

 * for debugging
-* functions that are directly supported by redis() class
+* functions that are not directly supported by redis() class
 * for disable the overhead of redis() class functions
+* command can be a string or a cell.

 ### PIPELINE
 `r.pipeline(command)`